fireflycons/PSCloudFormation/README.md

 * More use of colour in changeset and stack event display.
 * All properties of create, update and delete stack are now supported.
 * More complete support for determining AWS credentials from all sources.
-* [Resource Import](https://fireflycons.github.io/PSCloudFormation/articles/resource-import.html) supported (since v3.x) - still not supported by AWS.Tools cmdlets at time of writing.
+* [Resource Import](https://fireflycons.github.io/PSCloudFormation/articles/resource-import.html) supported (since v3.x).
 * [Dependency Packaging](https://fireflycons.github.io/PSCloudFormation/articles/lambda-packager.html) - For script based lambdas, it is possible to package dependent modules directly.
 * Support for Python lambda dependency resultion via `requirements.txt`
 * [Nested Changeset support](https://fireflycons.github.io/PSCloudFormation/articles/changesets.html) - With caveats!
 See documentation.